bioball/Enumerable.js/README.md

 ---

-*This is currently a work in progress.
+*Want to contribute?
 Please send in pull requests!
 However, please also have test coverage in your pull requests.